SongADAO/react-brightid-registration/README.md

 ## Use With Relay Server

 Using the module with a relay server is a much better user experience, but requires you setting up a server, and funding a wallet with EIDI.
-This server will handle the IDChain transaction on behalf of the user.
+This server will handle the IDChain transactions on behalf of the user.
 The relay server code can be found at https://github.com/SongADAO/brightid-registration-relay.

 ### Import